-- Copays - The difference in cost between a brand name drug and an equivalent generic drug when the plan requires the generic drug to be dispensed in place of the brand name drug. - The reduction in cost-shares resulting from a drug discount program.
+- Copays - The difference in cost between a brand name drug and an equivalent generic drug when the plan requires the generic drug to be dispensed in place of the brand name drug.

 There are some exceptions.
 Expenses that do not apply to the out-of-pocket maximum are: